kiichi/global-temp-clay-3-d-print/README.md

 - gen-spiral.js - this is a javascript program to generate the part of .gcode file.
 Simply copy the code into Chrome console and you can replace the output in the .gcode file between comments: Movement Start / End
 - global-temp.gcode - final result which I printed
+- I used Tronxy Moore 1 at LIU Post Craft Center.